janjiralakirankumar/DevOpsEssentials/README.md

 ```
 terraform apply -auto-approve
 ```
+Once the Changes are Applies, Go to `EC2 Dashboard` and check that `2 New Instances` are launched.

-**Step-05:** Once the terraform code is executed, check the host's `inventory file` and ensure the below output.
+**Step-05:** Once the Terraform commands are executed, check the `inventory file` and ensure the below output.
 ```
 cat /etc/ansible/hosts
 ```
-**Note:** The above command displays the IP addresses of the `Jenkins server` and `docker server` as an example shown below.
+The above command displays the IP addresses of the `Jenkins server` and `docker server` as an example shown below.

 * [jenkins-server]